Stochastic Opinion Dynamics under Social Pressure in Arbitrary Networks: Convergence to Consensus

-The previous section showed that the opinion dynamics under social pressure almost surely converges to an equilibrium point, but does not specify which equilibrium point the system converges to.
-Since there are multiple equilibrium points (not all necessarily stable) in any opinion dynamics system, in this section we explore conditions under which the system asymptotically converges to a boundary equilibrium point or an interior equilibrium point.
-When the system converges to a boundary equilibrium point (both $\bzero$ and $\bone$ are boundary equilibrium points of $F(\bbeta,\bgamma)$), we say that the agents approach consensus.
+Since there are multiple equilibrium points (not all necessarily stable) in any opinion dynamics system, in this section we explore conditions under which the system asymptotically converges to a boundary equilibrium point.
+When the system converges to a boundary equilibrium point, we say that the agents approach consensus.
 Consensus occurs when all agents (asymptotically) converge to declaring the same opinion with probability $1$.

 \begin{definition} \emph{Consensus} is approached if

 \end{definition} In this section, we establish necessary and sufficient conditions for convergence to consensus.
 In particular, we show that the probability of approaching consensus is either $0$ or $1$.